ArjunaCluster/ArjunaUsers/getting_started/connecting.md

 As Arjuna is on the CMU network, the above command will only work if you are also connected to the CMU Network (i.e. you are on campus).

-When you first login to Arjuna, you will be prompted for a password.
+When you first log in to Arjuna, you will be prompted for a password.
 Enter the password given to you by the Administrator who created your account.
 You will be immediately required to change it.

 ### Arjuna's SSH key fingerprints

 Public Key fingerprints are used to validate the connection to a remote server.
-When connecting to a server for the first time you will be prompted to verify the authenticity of the server, by comparing the fingerprint of the server's to what your expect it to be.
+When connecting to a server for the first time you will be prompted to verify the authenticity of the server, by comparing the server's reported fingerprint to the expected fingerprint.

 Arjuna's public key fingerprints are: